Custom software & automations · built & owned

 Build

-I build it in the open.
-You see a working version early and steer it as it takes shape.
+I build it in the open: the app, the automated workflows, and the AI agents that do the busywork.
+You get a working MVP in about a week, then steer it as it takes shape.
 No black box, no ticket queue, no surprise invoices.
 Real stack, real database, real auth.

 Weeks 2 to 4